Skip to content

 L::RE(.*):(DISTINCT_BY_COLLAPSE(trace_id));

-Supports time filtering, follows the dashboard Time Widget linkage.
+Supports adding time filtering, follows dashboard time widget.

 Value range: All fields under the tracing data in the current workspace.